-6) Comparisons: For weakly supervised scenarios, we compare the proposed method with HTL, RBM-P, RAN and LP-SM.
-The results of RBM-P [29] and RAN [10] are copied from original paper, since the experimental setting of these two works are completely as the same as ours.
-However, Ruiz et al. did not conduct experiments on the MMI database and adopted a different experimental strategy from us, so we copied the results from [29], which re-conducted the experiments of HTL on the same databases and under the same experimental settings.
+6) Comparisons: For weakly supervised scenarios, we compare the proposed method with HTL, RBM-P, RAN, and LP-SM.
+The results of RBM-P [29] and RAN [10] are copied from the original paper, since the experimental setting of these two works are identical to our own.
+However, Ruiz et al. did not conduct experiments on the MMI database and adopted a different experimental strategy, so we use the results from [29], which re-conducted the experiments of HTL on the same databases and under the same experimental settings.
 Zhang et al. conducted experiments using two kinds of features, i.e., LBP and feature points, and did not conduct cross-database experiments.
-Therefore, we compare the proposed method to LP-SM using feature points and do not compare to LP-SM in cross-database experiments.
-The comparisons to LS-PM are only for reference, since the experimental settings of LS-PM are different from ours.
-Specifically, LS-PM considered 8 AUs on the CK+ and MMI databases, used 600 frames and considered 3 AUs on the UNBC database.
-Furthermore, we compare to SVM, which trains with fully AU-labeled data, in cross-database experiments.
+Therefore, the proposed method is compared to LP-SM using feature points, but not in cross-database experiments.
+The comparisons to LS-PM are for reference only, since the experimental settings of LS-PM are different from ours.
+Specifically, LS-PM considered 8 AUs on the CK+ and MMI databases and used 600 frames, and considered 3 AUs on the UNBC database.
+Our method is also compared to SVM, which trains with fully AU-labeled data, in cross-database experiments.

-For semi-supervised scenarios, we compare our work with six state-of-the-art works, i.e., RAN, RBM-P, SHTL, BGCS, MLML, and BN, in within database experiments.
+For semi-supervised scenarios, we compare our work with six state-of-the-art methods, i.e., RAN, RBM-P, SHTL, BGCS, MLML, and BN, in within-database experiments.
 For cross-database experiments, we compare the proposed method to SHTL [29], RBM-P [29], and RAN [10].
-Since Zhang et al. only conducted semi-supervised experiments with missing rate 0.5 on the CK+ database, we do not compare to LPSM.
+Since Zhang et al. conducted semi-supervised experiments with a missing rate of 0.5 only on the CK+ database, we do not compare to LP-SM.

-Similar to weakly supervised scenario, the results of RBM-P and RAN are copied from original paper.
+As in the weakly supervised scenario, the results of RBM-P and RAN are copied from the original paper.
 In order to keep the same experimental conditions, the results of SHTL, BGCS, MLML, and BN are copied from [29], which re-conducted their experiments.

-For face synthesis, first, we validate the assumption of Gaussian distribution.
-Then, we compare the proposed method with discriminative RBM (DRBM) [39], whose visible layer contains feature vector and AU label vector.
-We infer the facial feature through a Gibbs sampling method from the input AU labels.
+For face synthesis, we first validate the assumption of Gaussian distribution.
+Then we compare the proposed method with discriminative RBM (DRBM) [39], whose visible layer contains a feature vector and an AU label vector.
+We infer the facial features from the input AU labels through a Gibbs sampling method.

-Weakly-supervised AU Recognition
+Weakly-Supervised AU Recognition

-The results of weakly supervised within database experiments are listed in Table III.
-From the results on the three databases, we can find that the proposed method outperforms other methods with the highest average F1 in most cases, demonstrating its superiority in weakly supervised AU recognition.
+The results of weakly supervised within-database experiments are listed in Table III.
+From the results on the three databases, we find that the proposed method outperforms other methods with the highest average F1 score in most cases, demonstrating its superiority for weakly supervised AU recognition.

 TABLE III

-WITHIN-DATABASE EXPERIMENTAL RESULTS (F1) OF WEAKLY SUPERVISED AU RECOGNITION.
+WITHIN-DATABASE EXPERIMENTAL RESULTS OF WEAKLY SUPERVISED AU RECOGNITION (F1 SCORES).